 Finding Apartments for Disabled Apartment Hunters

-Finding a place to live that is accessible and comfortable is more challenging for disabled apartment hunters.
-But with an awareness of rights and a clear idea of what is needed in an apartment community, the task can be made easier.
+Finding an apartment that’s accessible and comfortable is more challenging for disabled apartment hunters and their network of support.
+But with a clear idea of what’s needed in an apartment and nearby, the task is easier.

-If you or a loved one are disabled, you should know that there are a number of laws in place that help ensure that you or they are not denied an apartment or access to one on the basis of a disability.
-You’ll also want to keep in mind all the details of what accessible means to you, and be prepared with the right questions for your apartment search.
+If you or a loved one are disabled, you’ll want to keep in mind all the details of what accessible means to you, and be prepared with the right questions during your apartment search.

 - Are the doors at least 32 inches wide?

 - Are doors opened by handle or knobs?

 - Are there ramps where you’d need them?